Wednesday 7 August 2024

 waking or sleeping, your presence my light.

-which is surely more understandable and therefore edifying than
+which is surely more understandable and therefore edifying in an intercultural church than

 Be Thou my Vision, O Lord of my heart;